♪ Album Reviews · Tenor & Soprano Saxophone

 Personnel

-John Coltrane, tenor & soprano saxophone · Eric Dolphy, bass clarinet (title track) · McCoy Tyner, piano · Jimmy Garrison / Reggie Workman, bass · Elvin Jones / Roy Haynes, drums
+John Coltrane, tenor & soprano saxophone · Eric Dolphy, bass clarinet (“India”), alto saxophone (“Impressions”, final chord) · McCoy Tyner, piano · Jimmy Garrison, bass (most tracks) · Reggie Workman, bass (“India”) · Elvin Jones, drums (tracks 1–3) · Roy Haynes, drums (tracks 4–5)

 A compilation drawn from sessions across 1961 to 1963, including some Village Vanguard material.
 The title track is Coltrane's response to Miles Davis's "So What": the same AABA structure, the same modal approach, but taken to lengths and intensities that Miles's modal conception had never quite reached.
 The two pieces together define the modal jazz era.